fin-hypergrid/core/CONTRIBUTING.md

 ### Documentation

+Code should be as self-explanatory as possible by using well-considered variable names; additional variables for intermediate values instead of unexplained subexpressions; clear, logical flow; parallel structure; etc.
+Use comments only to explain any remaining subtleties.

-We are not believers in verbose comments in code, but rather your code should be mostly self-explanatory.
-On the same token, we do believe in good usage of jsdocs _especially_ if your updating a public api call and in creating tutorials if its a new feature.
-Here is an example of a [tutorial]{http://openfin.github.io/fin-hypergrid/doc/tutorial-cell-editors.html)
+On the other hand, we do believe in good usage of jsdocs _especially_ if your updating a public api call.
+Here is an example of a [tutorial](http://openfin.github.io/fin-hypergrid/doc/tutorial-cell-editors.html)

 ## Submitting Changes

 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request to the repository in the openfin organization.
-* Do not leave Work-In-Progress PR's lingering, close them until they are ready for evaluation.
+* Do not submit until ready to publish — and then hold off a bit longer until you feel certain you are not submitting prematurely.
+If you find you absolutely must update a pull request, you must leave an explanatory comment.
+Updating will delay merging your PR if we have to review it again.
+Please try to avoid doing this (by not submitting too early; see above).
-* The core team looks at Pull Requests on a regular basis in time with a three-week sprint cycle.
+* The core team looks at Pull Requests on a regular basis within a three-week sprint cycle.
-* If your PR is acceptd, congratulations!!
+* If your PR is accepted, congratulations!!
-    * We will label it as `Reviewed` and notes to our revision history and include it in the next release
+    * We will label it as `Reviewed` add your submission notes to our release notes.

 # Additional Resources